 - Animals other than fish are dead.

 - Small fish die sooner than large ones.

-- · Fish may be seen swimming convulsively.
+- Fish may be seen swimming convulsively.

 - Fish with fins flared out.

 Testing for pesticides is expensive and will not certify that remaining fish are safe to eat.
 A short list of the names of suspected pesticides is needed if testing fees are to be kept affordable.
 If you believe the expense is justified, collect samples as soon as possible for testing.
 Most labs require at least a gallon of pond water in clean glass jars.
 Since waxy lid liners can contaminate samples, place aluminum foil over the mouth of the container before screwing on the lid.
 Water samples must be kept under refrigeration.
 Fish or other animals should be wrapped in aluminum foil and frozen.
 Labels, written in pencil and listing date, time and place collected, and your name and phone number, should be securely attached to jars and placed inside the wrappings around the animals.
-Contact the Oklahoma Department of Health, Water Quality Lab at 405-271-5240 for advice on pesticide testing.
+Contact the ODEQ State Environmental Laboratory Services, 405-702-1000 for advice on pesticide testing.
 If the fish kill is in public waters, contact your local game ranger for an on-site inspection.
 Rangers can be reached by calling the law enforcement division of the Oklahoma Department of Wildlife Conservation (ODWC) at 405-521-3719.